-Our own staff are now working from home in the light of latest government advice, There may be some delay with anything sent via post to the offices as we work to divert these to the relevant person.
+Our own staff are now working from home in the light of latest government advice, there may be some delay with anything sent via post to the offices as we work to divert these to the relevant person.
 We also took the difficult decision to close our iCentres to protect both our staff and customers.

 We continue to work closely with the Scottish Tourism Alliance (STA) to ensure our messages to industry are consistent and coordinated.
-We approached our national partners for one-to-one discussion (e.g. ScotRail, CalMac and the National Trust), our (inter)national / regional partners to share intel and best practice examples (e.g. VisitFlanders, Catalonia Tourist Board and Tourism New Zealand) and international/EU tourism organisations (e.g. UNWTO and the World Travel & Tourism Council).
+We are liaising with our national partners for one-to-one discussion (e.g. ScotRail, CalMac and the National Trust), our (inter)national / regional partners to share intel and best practice examples (e.g. VisitFlanders, Catalonia Tourist Board and Tourism New Zealand) and international/EU tourism organisations (e.g. UNWTO and the World Travel & Tourism Council).
 This allows us to share and collaborate with other national tourism organisations and bodies around the globe, gives us a useful source of comparisons and shared best practice.

 Terms and conditions (cancellations) – working to understand the complex and varied cancellation and refund policies of, in particular, online booking platforms to inform Government of issues and provide some clarity and guidance to industry.
+View our OTA page.

 Scottish Tourism Emergency Response Group (STERG)

 VisitScotland.org | to help advise Scottish tourism businesses on the situation we've set up a coronavirus (COVID-19) advice section.
-There’s been more than 105,000 visits to COVID-specific business advice pages and news articles on VisitScotland.org.
+There’s been more than 180,000 visits to COVID-specific business advice pages and news articles on VisitScotland.org.

-Social media | we’ve reached out to businesses via our 15 VisitScotland and Partner closed Facebook groups, via Corporate Twitter (@VisitScotNews) and via LinkedIn.
-We’re posting regularly with advice / support and messages from partners such as STA, ASSC and the Scottish Government.
+All of our communications regularly promotes advice / support and messages from partners such as STA, ASSC and the Scottish Government.

 Monitoring the situation

 During this unprecedented period, it's important that we keep an eye on what our competitors are doing, how the industry is reacting and the sentiment and behaviours of our target audiences.
 Take a look at our industry surveys and our latest market intelligence report.